ShaikhNabeelShabbir/twitter-scrpare/README.md

 - **Error Handling:** Comprehensive error handling and logging at every stage.
 - **Account State Management:** Accounts can be marked as burned/disabled and are excluded from future runs.
 - **Configurable Tweet Fetch Limit:** The number of tweets fetched per account is now configurable, allowing you to control the volume of data retrieved per run.
+- **Modular Orchestrator:** The main scraper orchestrator is now split into smaller, focused modules for account management, job state management, and scraping logic, improving maintainability and extensibility.

 ## Architecture Highlights